af3556/af3556.github.io/_posts/2025-03-06-shelly-timers.md

 are scheduled "on-demand".
 The "demand" is whenever a notification message is queued up, the writer will be pinged to see if it's able to be sent immediately.
 If the new message is too close on the tail of the last message, a timer is set to send it later.
 When no notifications are pending, there are no timers running.

-> When developing/debugging it's tempting to sprinkle print (`console.log()`) statements everywhere; that can backfire on Shelly due to the platform [rate limiting the number of log messages]({% post_url 2025-02-13-shelly-scripting-part1 %}#consolelog-rate-limiting) and _silently_ discarding any excess.
-Ironically the script we're working on here implements exactly the same behaviour - with the notable exception that queue overflows are logged ;-)
+> When developing/debugging it's tempting to sprinkle print (`console.log()`) statements everywhere; that can backfire on Shelly due to the platform [rate limiting the number of log messages]({% post_url 2025-02-13-shelly-scripting-part1 %}#consolelog-rate-limiting) (due to finite message queue size) and _silently_ discarding any excess.
+Ironically the script we're working on here is implementing exactly the same behaviour albeit for different reasons - with the notable exception that queue overflows are logged ;-)
 >
 > See [the Shelly Scripting intro post]({% post_url 2025-02-13-shelly-scripting-part1 %}#take-4---going-to-town) on how to use a periodic queue to avoid the Shelly `console.log()` rate limiting and ensure you get all your log messages - or at least get a warning when they're dropped.
 That code is pretty much the same as the above fixed period rate limiting but with a low timer interval, unlike webhook notifications that have a high interval.
 {: .prompt-warning }